 - 4.1 A low-level concern is any concern no matter how small, and even if no more than a 'nagging doubt' that an adult may have acted in a manner which: - a) is not consistent with the Trust's Code of Conduct; and/or - b) relates to their conduct outside of work which, even if not linked to a particular act or omission, has caused a sense of unease about that adult's suitability to work with children. - 4.2 Staff do not need to be able to determine in each case whether their concern is a low-level concern, or if it is in fact serious enough to consider a referral to the LADO, or meets the threshold of an allegation.
-Once staff share what they believe to be a low-level concern that determination should be made by the Designated Safeguarding Lead (DSL) and the Director of Student Welfare.
+Once staff share what they believe to be a low-level concern that determination should be made by the Director of Safeguarding and/or the Head of HR.